Improved Universal Graphs for Trees: Acknowledgments

 \section{Acknowledgments}

 This project was initiated during a research workshop in Buchboden, June 2024.
-In particular, we want to thank Angelika Steger for co-organizing this workshop and Kalina Petrova for proposing the problem.
-Further, we are grateful to Anders Martinsson for valuable discussions.
+We want to thank Kalina Petrova for proposing the problem.
+We are grateful to Anders Martinsson for valuable discussions.